Should We All Be Taking Vitamin D this Winter?

 Vitamin D deficiency is linked to a whole host of other health issues.
 A recent study in Australia has even suggested that low vitamin D levels could increase the risk of cardiovascular disease, and there are more and more studies exploring connections between vitamin D deficiency and mood disorders like depression.
 A couple of studies have suggested that, although we don’t know if vitamin D can prevent cancer, higher levels of vitamin D do seem to be associated with reduced mortality.

 Having said that, the first thing to know about the relationship between health and vitamin D is that there’s a lot we don’t know.
-Although new studies are happening all the time, there is very little conclusive research to confirm that increasing their Vitamin D levels actually improves outcomes for sufferers.
+It might not be the cure-all vitamin we’d like it to be, but we do know that getting enough vitamin D is important.

-It might not be the cure-all vitamin we’d like it to be, but getting enough vitamin D is still important.
-In 2020 one of the main findings of the National Nutrition Survey was low levels of vitamin D in all age groups.
-So what to do about it?
-If you suspect that you are already deficient, you should got to your GP.
-Thankfully, for most of us a vitamin D deficiency is eminently preventable.
-Between April and September, we can get most of our vitamin D needs from spending time in the sun.
-It doesn’t take much, for the majority of people 20 minutes at lunchtime will do the trick.
+If you suspect that you are already deficient, you should go to your GP.
+Thankfully, for most of us, a vitamin D deficiency is eminently preventable.
+Between April and September, we can get most of the vitamin D we require from spending time in the sun.
+It doesn’t take much, for the majority of people 20 minutes outdoors at lunchtime will do the trick.
 Food can also help, with oily fish being a particularly good source, but it is rarely sufficient.
-Consequently, between October and April, when daylight is less forthcoming, the NHS recommends that most of us should be taking a vitamin D supplement.
+It’s between October and April, when daylight is rationed, the NHS recommends that most of us should be taking a vitamin D supplement.

 On the other end of the spectrum, it is possible to have too much vitamin D. This won’t happen if you just spend lots of time in the sun because the body limits how much vitamin D it makes, but that isn’t the case when you are ingesting it directly through food or supplements.
 The consequence of overdosing on vitamin D is hypercalcemia (too much calcium).
 Hypercalcemia is serious and can cause damage to the bones, kidneys and heart, or can even be fatal if it goes untreated.